Are you looking for tips to improve WordPress speed?

 Enable GZIP Compression

-GZIP is a generic compressor that is used to compress mostly text-based data while sending from the server to client.
+GZIP is a generic compressor that is used to compress mostly text-based data while sending it from the server to the client.

 You can use a caching plugin like W3 total cache to minify these files.

 By minifying these files, you will be able to reduce the size of your WordPress website which will ultimately improve the speed of your website.

 Several HTTP requests do have a huge impact on the load time of your WordPress website, by reducing the number of HTTP requests you can improve the speed of your WordPress website.